Reference

 Message | string | Human-readable error description. |

-Exception | Exception? | Original exception (if any). |
+Exception | Exception? | Original exception, if there was one. |

 Timestamp | DateTime | When the error occurred. |